starsheriff/train-os/01-minimal-bootable-image/readme.md

 # Creating the first bootable image
 The first thing I wanted to do is to create the simplest possible code that we can boot on a x86 machine.

-# Quickstart
+Without any third party library or code whatsoever.

 ## Pre Requesits
 Besides standard tooling you need only a few things in order to build the